 Ombudsman Program, which helps resolve complaints involving long-term care facilities

-Services are available to all persons over the age of 60.
+Services are available to all persons age 60 and older.

-The County Senior Centers contract with the AAA for most of these services.
-Legal assistance is with attorneys within the 5-County area.
-The local health departments provide caregiver support, home health, and personal care, and the required Long-Term Care Ombudsman and Registered Dietitian are independent contracts, funded by the AAA.
+The county Senior Centers contract with the AAA for most of these services.
+Legal assistance is with attorneys within the five-county area.
+The local health departments provide caregiver support, home health, and personal care, and the required Long-Term Care Ombudsman Program and Registered Dietitian are independent contracts, funded by the AAA.

 Request for Proposals (RFP) for services are accepted annually, usually in April.

 Furthering our cause to help seniors is the most important goal of our organization.
 We seek to support, empower, and provide high-quality resources to our community in a safe and secure environment.
 Our success isn’t measured in terms of wealth or profit margin, but by the value we provide to those we serve.